Campfire Cooking In The Wild

 Campfires In Canada – What You Have To Know

-Most campgrounds in Canada, whether they are private campgrounds, provincial parks, recreation sites (forestry sites), or national parks, allow campfires unless there is a fire restriction brought on by prolonged dry hot conditions.
+Most campgrounds in Canada, whether private, provincial parks, recreation sites (such as forestry sites), or national parks, allow campfires unless a fire restriction is imposed due to prolonged, dry, and hot conditions.

-Check with campground staff and websites, such as BC Parks, Recreation Sites and Trails or Parks Canada about their protected areas about possible fire restrictions that may disallow campfires before heading out.
+Check with campground staff and websites, such as BC Parks, Recreation Sites and Trails or Parks Canada, about their protected areas possible fire restrictions that may disallow campfires before heading out.

 What To Do During Campfire Restrictions And Bans

-Forest fires are a major threat to British Columbia’s forests and the fires seem to get worth every summer.
-Campfire restrictions and bans occur when conditions are extremely dry and fire risk is very serious.
+Forest fires are a major threat to British Columbia’s forests, and the fires seem to get worse every summer.
+Campfire restrictions and bans happen during extreme dry conditions, when fire risks are a serious concern.

 My Personal Tips On Campfire Cooking